sun-umn/NCVX_Documentation/docs/_sources/examples/index.rst.txt

 Examples
 ========

-We provided several tutorials to help users get started with PyGRANSO.
+We provided several tutorials to help users get started with NCVX.

 .. toctree::
 	:maxdepth: 1